 Note: PCOM does not provide living quarters for residents.

-Residents are requirred to attend a weekly 6 hour didatic session including basic
+Residents are required to attend a weekly 6 hour didactic session including basic

 science lectures, textbook reviews, guest lectures and fracture conferences.
 There

 is also a monthly journal club lead by a faculty member.
 Residents are required to

 teach medical students, interns and externs.
 Each year they must complete at least

 one scientific paper suitable for publication.
 In addition, residents are encouraged

 to complete a research project during their residency and to attend an annual and

 mid-year American Osteopathic Academy of Orthopedics course.